devoftheweb/memstore-eng/README.md

   - Transactions are handled within the context of a single client session.
 - **UTF-8 Encoding**:
   - Standardizes the encoding across the system, ensuring consistent interpretation of strings by both the server and clients.

-In a production environment, we would have authentication, authorization, persistence, concurrency control, locking, multi-client, and other important features.

 ## License